Muhajir

 Parental Engagement

-Parents are highly involved in their children's education, often providing additional tutoring and encouraging participation in extracurricular activities.
+Parents are highly involved in their children's education, often encouraging higher education and professional careers.

 Family And Social Structure